carbon-language/carbon-lang/llvm/docs/GoldPlugin.rst

 ===============

 You need to have gold with plugin support and build the LLVMgold plugin.
-Check whether you have gold running ``/usr/bin/ld -v``.
+The gold linker is installed as ld.gold.
+To see whether gold is the default on your system, run ``/usr/bin/ld -v``.
 It will report "GNU gold" or else "GNU ld" if not.
+If gold is already installed at ``/usr/bin/ld.gold``, one option is to simply make that the default by backing up your existing ``/usr/bin/ld`` and creating a symbolic link with ``ln -s /usr/bin/ld.gold /usr/bin/ld``.
+Alternatively, you can build with clang's ``-fuse-ld=gold`` or add ``-fuse-ld=gold`` to LDFLAGS, which will cause the clang driver to invoke ``/usr/bin/ld.gold`` directly.

-If you have gold, check for plugin support by running ``/usr/bin/ld -plugin``.
+If you have gold installed, check for plugin support by running ``/usr/bin/ld.gold -plugin``.
 If it complains "missing argument" then you have plugin support.
-If not, such as an "unknown option" error then you will either need to build gold or install a version with plugin support.
+If not, and you get an error such as "unknown option", then you will either need to build gold or install a version with plugin support.

 * Download, configure and build gold with plugin support: